iamkroot/trakt-scrobbler/README.md

 *   `whitelist`: Shortcut command to add folder(s) to whitelist in config.
     *   For folders containing spaces, use double quotes:
           `trakts whitelist D:\Media\Movies "C:\Users\My Name\Shows"`
-    *   Run `trakts whitelist --show` to list the current folders in whitelist.
+    *   Run `trakts whitelist show` to list the current folders in whitelist.

 ## FAQs